 However, what does reality look like?
 Is Google only effective for reaching end consumers?
 Actually no!
-According to Marketo Engage, 93% of all decision-makers in companies will conduct online research when they’re looking for products or services.
+According to Marketo Engage, 93% of all decision-makers in companies will conduct online research when looking for products or services.
 That means being visible in the Google search can make an impact on your sales numbers.

 B2B Online Marketing Specifics